yezero/sandstorm/docs/administering/for-work.md

 displayName.

 The easiest way to integrate with SAML is if your SAML IDP supports reading the service provider metadata from a URL.
-If it does, you can point it to your Sandstorm base URL followed by `/_saml/config/default`.
+If it does, you can point it to your Thurly base URL followed by `/_saml/config/default`.
 For example: `https://sandstorm.example.com/_saml/config/default`

 The Service URL of this server is displayed in the configuration dialog, and is always your server's